craig-m/mpcontainer/README.md

   +-------------+ (mpc)  +-------------+
 ```

+Currently 5 different images are used.

 ### containers

-What each of the images above contains.
+What each of the images above contains:

 #### 📦 mpd